-- 11. CPCs shall notify the Director, before 1 October of 2020, the single period of restricted use of steel leaders referred to in paragraph 7 which will be observed for the calendar year. - 12.
-CPCs shall keep a record of the vessels and the period to which each vessel operator or owner has committed for the enforcement of this resolution. - 13.
-CPCs shall require the collection and submission of catch data for silky sharks, in accordance with IATTC data reporting requirements.
-CPCs shall also record, through observer programs and other means, for purse-seine vessels of all capacity classes, the number and status (dead/alive) of silky sharks caught and released, and report it to the IATTC. - 14.
-The Commission shall prioritize research by the scientific staff in the following areas: - a.
+- a.
 Identification of the pupping areas of the silky shark. - b.
 Mitigation of bycatch of sharks, especially in longline fisheries, and survival of sharks caught by all types of gears, giving priority to gears with significant catches.
 Survival experiments should include studies of the effects on survival of shorter sets and the use of circle hooks. - c.
-Improve handling practices for live sharks to maximizse post-release survival. - d.
-Establish the appropriateness of the percentage limit on silky sharks catch established in paragraphs $\frac{32}{4}$ and $\frac{43}{4}$ . - 15.
-This Resolution shall be reviewed by the scientific staff and at the meeting of the SAC in 2020 and 2021, in order to evaluate the adequacy of the measures of this Resolution.
+Improve handling practices for live sharks to maximise post-release survival. - d.
+Establish tThe appropriateness of the percentage limit on silky sharks catch established in paragraphs 2 and 3. - 16.
+This Resolution shall be reviewed annually by the scientific staff and at the meeting of the SAC in 2020 and 2021, in order to evaluate the adequacy of the measures of this Resolution, notably those in paragraphs 2, 3 and 6. - 17.
+This Resolution shall enter into force on 1 January 2017, and shall be reviewed at the IATTC annual meeting in 2019.